 The Mini Tummy Tuck Procedure

 Most mini tummy tuck procedures last one to two hours.
 To begin with, the treatment area is cleansed, then incision guidelines are marked.
 Simple procedures usually involve a local anesthetic and a sedative, while more complex treatments may require the use of general anesthetic.
-During a mini tummy tuck, Dr. Ver Halen usually makes only one incision.
+During the procedure, Dr. Ver Halen usually makes only one incision.
 This is because repositioning the navel isn’t necessary.
 Moving the belly button may be necessary in a full abdominoplasty since this procedure also targets the upper abdomen.
-If you get a mini tummy tuck, your plastic surgeon will make the single incision just above your pubic area.
+If you get, your plastic surgeon will make the single incision just above your pubic area.
 It will expose the abdominal wall, allowing Dr. Ver Halen to remove excess fat and skin.
 After doing so, the incisions are closed with sutures, skin adhesives, or clips.

 Post- Tummy-Tuck Care and Recovery